Stig Blomqvist

-Stig Lennart Blomqvist (born 29 July 1946) is a retired Swedish rally driver.
+Stig Lennart Blomqvist (born 29 July 1946) is a Swedish retired rally driver.
 He made his international breakthrough in 1981.
 Driving an Audi Quattro for the Audi factory team, Blomqvist won the World Rally Championship drivers' title in 1984 and finished runner-up in 1985.
 He won his home event, the Swedish Rally, seven times.

-Outside the WRC, he won the British Rally Championship in 1983 and the Swedish Rally Championship several times.
+Outside the WRC, Blomqvist won the British Rally Championship in 1983 and the Swedish Rally Championship several times.
 At the Race of Champions, Blomqvist took the title "Champion of Champions" in 1989 and 1990.

 Career

-Stig Blomqvist acquired his driving licence at the age of 18, and immediately took second place in a 1964 local rally event near the Swedish town of Karlstad, behind the wheel of a Saab 96.
+Blomqvist acquired his driving licence at the age of 18, and immediately took second place in a 1964 local rally event near the Swedish town of Karlstad, behind the wheel of a Saab 96.
 After his education as a driving instructor, together with later teammate Per Eklund at the Kvinnersta Folkhögskola outside of Örebro, he proceeded to drive with the Saab team, and achieved his first international victories in 1971; first winning the Swedish Rally, then the 1000 Lakes Rally in Finland and the RAC Rally in Great Britain.
 These performances helped Saab gain second place behind Alpine-Renault in the International Championship for Manufacturers, the predecessor to the World Rally Championship.